 While the original and the new sequence run roughly the same length of time, there are a number of elements that differ.

-In the original version, Captain Kirk and his crew exit the ship from the top of the saucer section while the Enterprise rests next to a prebuilt pathway of hexagonal blocks.
-In the director’s edition, Kirk and crew exit the ship in the same manner, but the emphasis is now placed on what they exit to: an immeasurable black chamber in which V’ger constructs a pathway of blocks that expand to the ship’s hull and gradually solidify.
+In the original (and the 2009 Blu-ray) version, Kirk and his crew exit the ship from the top of the saucer section while the Enterprise rests next to a prebuilt pathway of hexagonal blocks.
+In The Director’s Edition, they depart the ship in the same manner, but the emphasis is now on what they exit to: a black chamber in which V’Ger constructs a pathway of blocks that expand to the ship’s hull and gradually solidify.